What is the Dealer Market?

 A dealer market is a place where dealers engage in buying and selling of a specific financial instrument electronically using their own account, without involving a third party and make the market by quoting the offer price (price at which they are ready to sell) and bid price (price at which they are ready to buy).

 A dealer in this market is referred to as market makers since they offer the securities for buy or sell at the bid or offer price.
 The market provides greater liquidity to the investors.
 It is made up of many market makers who are connected through a telecommunication network; it doesn’t have a centralized trading floor.
 A dealer makes the market in securities by offering either buy or sell them at offer or bid price.
-It is also called over the counter (OTC) market.
+It is also called (OTC) market.

 Example of Dealer Market